-Figure 4-15

-Menu 404: Audit by Extended Attribute
+Figure 22 Menu 404: Audit by Extended Attribute Events

-Events

-Audit by extended attribute events

-Duplicate extended attribute om

-Enumerate extended attribute off

-Read extended attribute off

-Write extended attribute off
+Audit by extended attribute events Duplicate extended attribute Enumerate extended attribute Read extended attribute Write extended attribute on off off off

-- 2. Move the cursor to each event and press F10 to toggle it to the desired state (for example, OFF to ON). - 3.
-When you have set and reviewed the audit event configuration, press Esc to save the configuration.
+- 2 Move the cursor to each event and press F10 to toggle it to the desired state (for example, OFF to ON). - 3 When you have set and reviewed the audit event configuration, press Esc to save the configuration.

-4. Choose "Yes" to save the changes and return to menu 497, 498, or 499, or choose "No" to leave the audit events unchanged.
+4 Choose Yes to save the changes and return to menu 497, 498, or 499, or choose No to leave the audit events unchanged.